Child fares on London’s Underground, buses & transport 2018

-If you are a short term visitor the probable solution is the Young Persons Discount detailed in the section above or one of the work around solutions detailed in the section below.
+If you are a short-term visitor the probable solution is the Young Visitor Discount detailed in the section above or one of the work around solutions detailed in the section below.

 I’m afraid the answer is no, you need London’s unique Oyster Photocard, nothing else.

 If you are a resident of London, it's quite straightforward.
 Get a form from your local Post Office and fill it in, then return to the Post Office with the fee, a passport size photo, plus birth certificate or passport and you should get it in 2 weeks.

 If you are resident in the UK then you have to do the process online, you'll get the Photocard within 4 weeks.

 If you live outside the UK you must apply at least four weeks before the date you want to collect the Zip Oyster Photocard and select which London Visitor Centre you want to collect it from (it's not sent to your home address).
 You can apply up to three months in advance of your chosen collection date.